Rayone31/Java-SNCF-Connect/readme.md

 in addition it is mandatory to place the Jackson folder with the three extensions it contains in the same directory as the Root source named Java (not in the java folder but at the same level) please take the advice literally. and good continuation

+We have made the following changes:

+-Managing tickets and modifying ticket logic.

+-Added colors to messages.

+-Adjusted the time display for greater accuracy.